-4. Your business may be a little too dependant on you if you know all of your customers on a first-name basis
+4. Your business may be a little too dependent on you if you know all of your customers on a first-name basis

-It’s good to have the pulse of your market, but knowing every single customer by the first name can be a sign that you’re relying too heavily on your personal relationships being the glue that holds your business together.
+It’s good to have the pulse of your market, but knowing every customer by their first name can be a sign that you’re relying too heavily on your personal relationships as the glue that holds your business together.